jackyzha0/jackyzha0.github.io/content/posts/agentic-computing.md

 I dream of a future where we have this LAN-like experience back again with all the best parts of the 21st century internet.
 A safe small space of people we trust, where we can go, rest, and look out for each other.
 A harbour from the multi-billion-person internet for when we want to feel cozy and safe.

-Let's make the web feel local and multi-player again.
+Let's make the web feel agentic again.

 ---